kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ## Fairness {#fairness}

-As a general guideline, a server SHOULD NOT use the priority values for making schedule decisions across multiple connections, unless it knows that those connections originate from the same client.
+As a general guideline, a server SHOULD NOT use priority information for making schedule decisions across multiple connections, unless it knows that those connections originate from the same client.
 Due to this, priority information conveyed over a non-coalesced HTTP connection (e.g., HTTP/1.1) might go unused.